gyancr7/wiredsister.github.io/_posts/2016-06-06-syslog-a-tale-of-specifications.md

 What is the Syslog protocol?
 ==

-The Syslog is a standard protocol to convey event notification messages.
+Syslog is a standard protocol to convey event notification messages.
 Mirage's goal is to have a standalone unikernel receiver/collector of Syslog messages that could parse them and store them, but there are other types of Syslog devices that should be